jamsocket/y-sweet/README.md

     y-serve serve ./data --auth [result of gen-token]

-`gen-token` will also print a server token.
+`gen-token` will also print a **server token**.
 This should be passed as an HTTP bearer token on requests from your web server to y-serve.
 If you are using our JavaScript API, this looks like:

 ```javascript